mishratendancy/love/README.md

 ### Notes

-- RAG is used so we don’t have to resend all the code on each request, which helps with latency and cost.
 - As the system evolves, update this README with concrete service names, storage details (e.g. exact S3 buckets), and deployment steps.